Young conservatives mingled maskless at Mar-a-Lago and partied with a money cannon

 Turning Point did not respond to a request for comment from The Post.

-At one point, to ease the tension, Trump, Jr. stepped outside to address the crowd.
+At one point, to ease the tension, Trump Jr. stepped outside to address the crowd.

-Inside the convention center, videos showed young women, referred to as “Bang Girls” from one of the event’s sponsor, Bang Energy, blasting cash into the cheering crowd of conservative college and high school students.
+Inside the convention center, videos show young women, referred to as “Bang Girls” from one of the event’s sponsors, Bang Energy, blasting cash into the cheering crowd of conservative college and high school students.

 “Yes, that’s a money gun cause we (heart) capitalism!” wrote Emily Sturge, who self-identifies as a Turning Point ambassador, on her Instagram account.

-The images prompted backlash from conservative figures and young activists such as Curtis Houck who took to Twitter to express his outrage.
+The images prompted backlash from conservative figures and young activists such as Curtis Houck, who took to Twitter to express outrage.

 “THIS is what we’re supposed to believe is the future of the conservative movement and Republican Party?”
 Houck wrote.
 “There’s no wiggle room to explain this away or say it’s taken out of context.
-Don’t talk about Jesus and faith and family then pull this crap.”
+Don’t talk about Jesus and faith and family then pull this c---.”

 The weekend Turning Point events notwithstanding, many groups appear to be listening to the county’s coronavirus guidance: The Palm Beach Daily News’s social calendar shows that many of the island’s biggest charity galas have gone virtual this year.